Kasmodro/shani-arc-raiders-bot/README.md

 - data loss
 - misuse by server members
 - Discord ToS violations caused by misconfiguration
+- actions taken by Discord moderators or automated systems

 Use at your own risk.